-Question 8: You say Paul never truly repented.
-But Paul said he was Christ as he lived.
-How would you explain that?
+Question 8: You say Paul never really repented.
+But Paul said that for him to live is Christ.
+How do you explain that?

 from the movie script of Stinging Memories